Part 1 – What your membership provides

 - Matters that should be dealt with by public liability, employers’ liability or directors’ liability insurances.

-- Employment issues not related to the practice of medicine, dentistry or an allied health profession, including assistance with employment tribunals and disputes over employment contract terms.
+- Employment issues not related to the practice of medicine, dentistry or an allied health profession, including assistance with employment tribunals and disputes over employment contract terms, unless specifically included in the benefits of that membership category.

 - Assistance with raising actions for defamation.